 USE: Running, cycling, outdoors

-A few things to consider before buying trekking sunglasses:
+A few things to consider before buying outdoor sunglasses:

 TYPES OF SUNGLASSES FOR HIKING AND OUTDOOR SPORTS